LostInDarkMath/pedantic-python-decorators/README.md

 - Each time the decorated function is called, pedantic checks that the passed arguments and the return value of the function matches the given type annotations.
 As a consequence, the arguments are also checked for `None`, because `None` is only a valid argument, if it is annotated via `typing.Optional`.
 - If the decorated function has a docstring which lists the arguments, the docstring is parsed and compared with the type annotations.
 In other words, pedantic ensures that the docstring is everytime up-to-date.
-Currently, only docstrings in the [Google style](https://google.github.io/styleguide/pyguide.html) are supported.
+Currently, only docstrings in the [Google style](https://google.github.io/styleguide/pyguide.html) are supported. **Note:** you need install the [docstring-parser](https://github.com/rr-/docstring_parser) to make this work.

 In a nutshell:
 `@pedantic` raises an `PedanticException` if one of the following happened: